Author: Paige Lynch

 • may need to add additional salt to taste.

-Pour over about a pound of your favorite cooked pasta & veggies.
+Pour over about 1 pound of your favorite cooked pasta & veggies.

 Multi-colored spiral pasta and mushrooms in a creamy vegan cheese sauce.